 This hybrid lily is grown by crossing Oriental lilies with Trumpet or Aurelian Lilies.
 This combination produces the beautiful blooming flower of oriental lilies with the sturdiness, heat tolerance, and vivid color of Trumpet and Aurelian hybrids.

-These plants are also disease and pest resistant that makes it easy to care.
-You can plant it in a well-drained soil where it gets a lot of sunlight.
+These plants are also disease and pest-resistant that makes them easy to care for.
+You can plant it in well-drained soil where it gets a lot of sunlight.

 This is a catch-all special of lilies and includes lilies that are naturally and wildly found in Asia, Europe, and North America.
 There are about 445 species of Lilium species that exist today.